Jake Ellenberger: Ultimate Fighting Championship

 Ellenberger stepped in on short notice for an injured Chris Lytle and lost a split decision in his promotional debut at UFC Fight Night 19 against Carlos Condit.

 Ellenberger rebounded by defeating Mike Pyle via second-round TKO on January 2, 2010, at UFC 108.

 Ellenberger was set to face Ben Saunders at UFC 111 in Newark, New Jersey as a replacement for the injured Martin Kampmann; however, once Jon Fitch's original opponent, Thiago Alves, was forced out due to a brain irregularity, Saunders requested and was granted a fight against Fitch instead.
 Due to the last minute switch, Ellenberger was still paid win and show money.

 Ellenberger defeated John Howard via third-round TKO at UFC Live: Jones vs. Matyushenko.
 Ellenberger caused Howard's left eye to close after repeatedly landing short elbows and punches from the closed guard.

-Ellenberger was expected to face Jon Fitch on February 5, 2011, at UFC 126, but Fitch was pulled from the bout in favor with a matchup with BJ Penn at UFC 127.
+Ellenberger was expected to face Jon Fitch on February 5, 2011, at UFC 126, but Fitch was pulled from the bout in favor with a matchup with B.J.
+Penn at UFC 127.
 Ellenberger instead faced the then-undefeated Carlos Eduardo Rocha at UFC 126 and won the fight via split decision.

 Ellenberger faced Sean Pierson on April 30, 2011, at UFC 129, replacing an injured Brian Foster, and won the fight via first-round KO on 17 days notice.

 Ellenberger faced Jake Shields on September 17, 2011, at UFC Fight Night 25.
 He won the fight via TKO only 53 seconds into the first round.
-The finish earned him the Knockout of the Night honors.
+The finish earned him a $55,000 Knockout of the Night award.

 A bout between Ellenberger and Diego Sanchez was briefly linked to UFC 141.
 However, a lingering hand injury ended up keeping Sanchez out of action until February 2012.

 The Ellenberger/Sanchez bout took place on February 15, 2012, at UFC on Fuel TV 1 Ellenberger defeated Sanchez via unanimous decision, in a bout that earned both fighters Fight of the Night honors.

 Ellenberger lost to Martin Kampmann via second-round KO (knees) on June 1, 2012, at The Ultimate Fighter 15 Finale.

 Ellenberger was expected to face Josh Koscheck on September 1, 2012, at UFC 151.
 However, Koscheck pulled out of the bout citing a back injury and was replaced by returning UFC veteran Jay Hieron.
 Hieron gave Ellenberger his first loss six years earlier.
 After the UFC 151 event was cancelled, Ellenberger/Hieron took place on October 5, 2012, at UFC on FX 5.
 Ellenberger won the fight via unanimous decision (29-28, 29–28, 29–28).

 Ellenberger was expected to face Johny Hendricks on March 16, 2013, UFC 158.
 However, Hendricks was pulled from the Ellenberger bout in favor of a matchup with Carlos Condit at the event after Condit's original opponent Rory MacDonald, pulled out of the bout with an injury.
 Ellenberger instead faced returning veteran Nate Marquardt.
 Ellenberger defeated Marquardt via spectacular first-round knockout.
 The win also garnered him his second Knockout of the Night bonus.